MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-F-Federal-Travel-Regulation-System/chapter-302-Relocation-Allowances/subchapter-C-Permanent-Change-Station-PCS-Allowances-Subsistence-Transportation-Expenses/part-302-6-Allowance-Temporary-Quarters-Subsistence-Expenses/subpart-A-General-Rules/section-302-6.9.md

-##### § 302-6.9 Where may I/we occupy temporary quarters at Government expense? #####
+##### § 302-6.9 Who may occupy temporary quarters at Government expense? #####

-You and/or your immediate family may occupy temporary quarters at Government expense within reasonable proximity of your old and/or new official stations.
-Neither you nor your immediate family may be reimbursed for occupying temporary quarters at any other location, unless justified by special circumstances that are reasonably related to your transfer.
+Only you and/or your immediate family, as annotated on the relocation authorization, may occupy temporary quarters at Government expense.